• Skip to main content

 • Cover the top loosely with aluminum foil if your bread is browning too quickly before it is cooked in the middle.
 Then allow it to cook the rest of the way.

-• Non-stick baking spray is not the same as a non-stick cooking spray like Pam.
+• Non-stick baking spray is different from a non-stick cooking spray like Pam.
 Baking spray is made to grease pans used in baking bread and cakes and includes flour.

 • If you don’t have a non-stick baking spray with flour, grease the bottom and sides of the pan with butter, then sprinkle about a tablespoon of flour on top of the butter.
 Tap the pan on the counter to evenly distribute the flour and cover the butter in a thin layer.
 Pour out any excess flour.

-• This recipe works best with fresh peaches.
+• This peach bread recipe works best with fresh peaches.
 But, if you are in a pinch, you can substitute thawed frozen peaches or canned peaches that have been drained.

 📋 Recipe: